NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Barzillai's Hounds.md

   - name: ""

   - name: "Begin the Hunt"
-    desc: "`pf2:r` (occult) **Trigger** A creature that doesn't openly wear the symbol of Asmodeus comes within 60 feet of the haunt's initial location.\n**Effect** The hounds appear before the chosen target and begin to chase that creature, howling wildly.
+    desc: "`pf2:r` (occult) **Trigger** A creature that doesn't openly wear the symbol of Asmodeus comes within 60 feet of the haunt's initial location.\n* * *\n\n**Effect** The hounds appear before the chosen target and begin to chase that creature, howling wildly.
 The haunt rolls initiative.
 Others cannot see or hear this baying and must [[Actions/Seek|Seek]] to determine the hounds' location."
   - name: "Melee"
     desc: "Jaws +20 (magical) "